 France was a very decentralised state during the Middle Ages.
 The authority of the king was more religious than administrative.
-The 11th century in France marked the apogee of princely power at the king the expense of when like Normandy, Flanders or Languedoc enjoyed a local authority comparable to kingdoms in all but name.
-The Capetians, as they were descended from the Robertians, were formerly powerful princes themselves who had successfully unseated the weak and unfortunate Carolingian kings.[13]
+The 11th century in France marked the apogee of princely power at the expense of the king when states like Normandy, Flanders or Languedoc enjoyed a local authority comparable to kingdoms in all but name.
+The Capetians, as they were descended from the Robertians, were formerly powerful princes themselves who had successfully unseated the weak and unfortunate Carolingian kings.
+[13]